GoogleCloudPlatform/serverless-expeditions/cloud-run-alwayson-cpu-weather-advisory/python/README.md

 [`.gcloudignore`](.gcloudignore) | files to exclude deploying to the cloud (administrative) `README.md` | this file (administrative)

-You can run this locally or on Cloud Run.
-Below are the required settings and instructions to do each.
+You can run this app locally or deploy it to Cloud Run.
+Below are the required settings and instructions for each.

 ## **Local Flask server (Python 2 or 3)**